 In the future, we may attempt to increase our capital resources by making additional offerings of debt or equity securities, including commercial paper, medium-term notes, senior or subordinated notes and classes of preferred stock or common stock, as well as warrants to purchase shares of common stock or convertible preferred stock.
 Upon the liquidation of the Company, holders of our debt securities and shares of preferred stock and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common stock.
 Additional equity offerings by us may dilute the holdings of our existing stockholders or reduce the market value of our common stock, or both.
-Our preferred stock, if issued, would have a preference on distributions that could limit our ability to make distributions to the holders of our common stock.
 Furthermore, our Board of Directors may, without stockholder approval, amend our charter to increase the aggregate number of our shares or the number of shares of any class or series that we have the authority to issue, and to classify or reclassify any unissued shares of common stock or preferred stock.
 Because our decision to issue securities in any future offering will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
 Our stockholders are therefore subject to the risk of our future securities offerings reducing the market price of our common stock and diluting their common stock.